iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.proudcrowd.care 4 reviews"/>
 </p>

+> This picks up most of the places I go, and I check when I get home so I can add places it has missed or change inaccurate locations, which only happens when I am in an area with a lot of stores, like a plaza.
+My home state has not chosen an app so I use this one.<br> :date: __2020-07-10 22:03:28__

 > I just dont have room on my phone:(<br> :date: __2020-07-06 11:55:41__